samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

   hexadecimal digit, such as `2001-0db8-4d61-7261 444e-5300-0000-0001`
   All 32 hexadecimal digits that comprise an IPv6 address will be present in the reply string.
-Should there be a timeout or error getting an answer from the upstream DNS server, this sting will have the value `DNS connect error`.
+Should there be a timeout or error getting an answer from the upstream DNS server, this string will have the value `DNS connect error`.
 Should we get a reply from the upstream DNS server, but an answer was not seen (usually, because we asked for a DNS record which does not exist), the `answer` field